A guide to VELUX flat roof windows

 Curved glass rooflight -suitable for pitches 0°-15°

-The world’s first ever flat roof window with curved glass, which lets rain run-off preventing water from pooling or staining the glass, meaning it’ll stay clean for longer.
+The Integra is the world’s first ever flat roof window with curved glass.
+It lets rain run-off preventing water from pooling or staining the glass, meaning it’ll stay clean for longer.
 This is the premium choice for homeowners with it’s stunning edge-to-edge glass design, which looks great from the outside and is brighter inside.

 Flat glass rooflights – suitable for roof pitches between 2-15°